 With the HRD Ministry's announcement about the National Testing Agency (NTA), a lot of changes are going to happen to the academic entrance examination.
 The most important development in the announcement is conducting of the Joint Entrance Examination (JEE) and National Eligibility cum Entrance Test (NEET) twice a year.
-According to the press release of NTA, JEE (Main) 2019 will be conducted in the months of January and April.

 When the Joint Seat Allocation Authority (JoSAA) is busy conducting the counselling event and announcing the seat allotments, a question regarding the second attempt of JEE strikes the mind of candidates who missed a seat in the top institutes.
 Frankly, not all the students can achieve a seat in the premier institutes such as IITs and NITs at one go.
 Here is the best advice about reappearing for JEE.
 Is it lucrative or not?